maykbrito/astro-clerk-auth/README.md

 - [ ] use nano stores `pnpm add nanostores`

-- [ ] configure authStore and the clerk initialization
+- [ ] configure authStore, the Clerk initialization, and .env with Clerk keys

 ```ts
 // @/lib/authStore.ts